RedWhite86/rsschool-cv/cv.md

    * **E-mail:** martynov-f@yandex.ru
    * **Telegram:** @RedWhite86
 ## About me
-_My main goal is to change my job.
+_My main goal is to change my job in 2023.
 I am ready to study and improve my skills to reach it._
 ## My skills
    + HTML
    + CSS